4ka0/simple_inventory/readme.md

 # simple_inventory

-A simple webapp for managing the stock and sales information for an imaginary fruit shop.
+A simple webapp for managing the stock and sales information for an imaginary fruit shop 🍋🍊🍐.

 You can do the following:
 * add, edit, and delete stock information;